CarmenScholte/undefault/README.md

 ```

 ## Soon
 This package is brand new and is still in development.
-Next up is styling checkboxes, and testing on IE and Edge.
+Next up is styling textareas, and testing on IE and Edge.

 ## Variable list
 ### General